Technology / Networking

 show ipv6 int brief

-Doing that will output a table.
-In it are all the serial connections this router "sees".
-In our case, we have addresses at Serial1/0 and Serial1/1 going out to their own networks (the two networks that R1 has to R2, and R1 to R3).
-All we have to do is drag, copy and paste in the address straight from the interface table you see there.
+This will output a table containing all the serial connections directly connected to the router.
+In our case, addresses at Serial1/0 and Serial1/1 go out to their own networks (the two networks that R1 has to R2 and R1 to R3).
+All we have to do is drag, copy, and paste the address straight from the interface table you see there.

 ping 2001:DB8:6783:13::3

-We wouldn't want to speak for you, but getting a successful return on a test ping is always an exciting thing — even when it's on a simple virtualized network with only a few connections.
-Success is success.
+We wouldn't want to speak for you, but getting a successful return on a test ping is always exciting—even when it's on a simple virtualized network with only a few connections.
+Success is success!

-But this only demonstrates one thing: the route between R1 and R3's serial interfaces.
-What about interfaces that R1 can't "see" directly?
-If you remember back, this is like arriving at an apartment building without an apartment number, an understanding of its numbering system, or a key.
+However, this only demonstrates one thing: the route between R1 and R3's serial interfaces.
+What about interfaces that R1 isn't directly connected to?
+If you remember our original example, this is like arriving at an apartment building without an apartment number, an understanding of its numbering system, or a key.

 Can You Ping Network Connections That Aren't Connected?

 We named the network between R2 and R3 23.
 Our question now is whether R1 can see network 23 even though it's not directly connected to it.
-You might think that since R1 successfully pinged R3 before, it should be able to easily ping R3's serial connection to R2 as well.
+You might think that since R1 successfully pinged R3 before, it should be able to ping R3's serial connection to R2 just as well easily.
 After all, it's pinging the exact same router, just a different interface on that router.
 Spoiler alert: it's not going to work.
 If you want to see the failure result, type:

 ping 2001:DB8:6783:23::3